Home Affordability Calculator

 Key to Understanding: Find the Minimum of the Maximums

 This calculator works by finding the minimum of multiple maximums.
 There are various rules of thumb employed by lenders to figure out how much they can risk lending you.
-The spreadsheet calculates the maximum mortgage payment a number of different ways and then uses the minimum of these to determine what can be afforded.
-This follows a conservative approach (rather than
+The spreadsheet calculates the maximum mortgage payment a number of different ways and then uses the minimum of these to determine what can be afforded (a fairly conservative approach).

 The calculator follows a fairly logical flow, and even though it may be complicated, I've added some logic-based arrows that will point at the limiting factors.
 So, after you've entered your info you can see what factors (like income or down payment) are limiting the mortgage you can afford.